 However, as is known to all that communication skill is not easy to improve.
 You won’t be able to make any difference if you start thinking about this one day before your interview.
 Instead, you should pay enough attention to this point at the beginning of your preparation and the earlier the better.

-Try to practice mock interviews with your friends or some experienced interviewers and you can hardly improve your communication skill without actively talking with others.
+Try to practice mock interviews with your friends or some experienced interviewers and ask for their feedback(most important step).
+You can hardly improve your communication skill without actively talking with others.

 Tip #6 – Be yourself